 Buying rounds

-• With regard to buying rounds, etiquette dictates the following:
+- With regard to buying rounds, etiquette dictates the following:

 Discuss this practice before reaching the bar and decide amongst your party whether or not the plan is to pay for drinks by the round.
-It is poor manners to initiate buying rounds at the bar because it obligates people without their consent, and can put someone in a tight situation if they’re suddenly called upon to buy a round when they don’t want to or can’t afford to.
+It is poor manners to initiate buying rounds at the bar because it obligates people without their consent, and can put someone in a tight situation if they’re suddenly called upon to buy a round when they don’t want to or can’t afford to. - When buying rounds, it is expected that all the men will drink whatever liquor is bought for that round, but women should be consulted as to whether or not they would like to order something else.
+Obviously right!! :) else you would end up disappointing and your sweet nothings will not work out :)

 Buying her a drink